-- Solid Mechanics (Elastic Waves) (⇒), for modeling elastic waves in solids.
-The Port boundary condition is specifically implemented to model and handle various propagating modes in elastic waveguide structures. - Poroelastic Waves (), for precisely modeling the propagation of sound in a porous material.
-It includes the two-way coupling between deformation of the solid porous matrix and the pressure waves in the saturating fluid.
-The physics interface solves Biot's equations in the frequency domain.
-It includes two formulations for the loss mechanisms.
-The Biot (viscous losses) for modeling rocks and soils and the Biot-Allard (thermal and viscous losses) for sound absorbing materials in air. - Elastic Waves, Time Explicit (), for modeling the propagation of linear elastic waves in solids using the discontinuous Galerkin, time explicit formulation.
-The interface is suited for modeling large problems with a memory efficient method. - Piezoelectric Waves, Time Explicit () multiphysics interface, for modeling linear elastic waves in piezoelectric materials using the discontinuous Galerkin, time explicit formulation.
+- Solid Mechanics (Elastic Waves) ( =), for modeling elastic waves in solids.
+The Port boundary condition is specifically implemented to model and handle various propagating modes in elastic waveguide structures. - Elastic Waves, Time Explicit ( 2/), for modeling the propagation of linear elastic waves in solids using the discontinuous Galerkin, time explicit formulation.
+The interface is suited for modeling large problems with a memory efficient method. - Piezoelectric Waves, Time Explicit ( ≥) multiphysics interface, for modeling linear elastic waves in piezoelectric materials using the discontinuous Galerkin, time explicit formulation.
 The interface is suited for modeling large problems with a memory efficient method.